-Everything’s on your doorstep at Keele, with all the most important services and facilities gathered together at the centre of campus.
-And because our student population is quite small, there’s a great sense of community.
+Everything’s on your doorstep at Keele, with the most important facilities gathered together at the centre of campus - which at over 600 acres is the biggest in the UK.
 You’ll soon feel at home, and you’ll make and meet friends wherever you go.

 Join Zatorsky on a tour of campus and find out his favorite things about Keele.